byuflowlab/FLOWFoil.jl/docs/src/AirfoilTools/intro.md

 ## Airfoil Geometry Manipulation

+Occasionally, we might want to manipulate airfoil geoemtries for some reason.
+We also have methods for the following in the AirfoilTools module:

 - split into upper/lower sides
+- flip, rotate, translate, and normalize
 - re-panel (spline + interpolate)
-- flip, rotate, translate, and normalize

-## Airfoil Polar Manipulation
-- Lift polar linearization

 ## Contribution